+The demographic assumptions used in the calculation of total OPEB liability at the June 30, 2022 measurement date were consistent with the Actuarial Experience Study for the six years ended June 30, 2019 performed for the Employees' Retirement System of Rhode Island.
+The rationale for other assumptions, including the investment return assumption, were consistent with the OPEB Valuation Assumption Review issued August 28, 2017 and adopted by the Board September 15, 2017.
 The total OPEB liability was determined using the following significant actuarial methods and assumptions:

+Actuarial cost method Entry Age Normal - the Individual Entry

+Age Actuarial Cost methodology is used

+Amortization method Level Percent of Payroll - Closed

+Inflation 2.50%

-Actuarial cost method Early Age Normal - the Individual Entry Age Actuarial Cost Methodology is Used Amortization method Level Percent of Payroll - Closed Inflation 2.75% Salary increases 3.25% to 6.25% Investment rate of return 5.00% Health Care Cost Trend Rate 7.5% in fiscal 2021 decreasing annually to 3.5% in fiscal year 2033 and later
+Salary increases 3.25% to 6.25%

+Investment rate of return 5.00%

+Health Care Cost Trend Rate 6.25% to 7.5% in fiscal 2022 decreasing annually to 3.5% in fiscal year 2033 and later

 Mortality rates for male plan members were based on PUB-10 Median Table for Generally Healthy Retiree Males, loaded by 115%, projected with Scale Ultimate MP16.
-Mortality rates for female plan members were based on PUB-10 Median Table for Generally Healthy Retiree Females, loaded by 111%, projected with Scale Ultimate MP16.
+Mortality rates for female plan members were based on the PUB-10 Median Table for Generally Healthy Retiree Females, loaded by 111%, projected with Scale Ultimate MP16.

 The long-term expected rate of return best-estimate on the Plans' investments was determined by the actuary using a building-block method.
-The actuary started by calculating best-estimate future expected real rates of return (expected returns net of OPEB plan investment expense and inflation) for each major asset class, based on a collective summary of capital market expectations from 39 nationally recognized investment consulting firms.
+The actuary started by calculating best-estimate future expected real rates of return (expected returns net of OPEB plan investment expense and inflation) for each major asset class, based on a collective summary of capital market expectations from 40 nationally recognized investment consulting firms.

-The June 30, 2021 expected arithmetic returns over the long-term (20 years) by asset class are summarized in the following table for the Plans:
+The June 30, 2023 expected arithmetic returns over the long-term (20 years) by asset class are summarized in the following table for the Plans:

+Long-Term Expected

+Arithmetic Real Rate

-Asset Class Target Asset Allocation Long-Term Expected Arithmetic Real Rate of Return
+Asset Class Allocation of Return

-Domestic Equity 65% 5.72%
+Domestic Equity 65% 4.10%

-Fixed Income 35% 1.73%
+Fixed Income 35% 0.28%